Dr Agata Fijalkowski, Reader

 Reader

-Agata completed her PhD in Law at the University of London on the importance of constitutional guarantees for judicial independence: the case study was Poland.
-The result was From Old Times to New Europe (Ashgate 2010).
-She has published extensively in the field of transitional justice, which includes the co-edited volume Transitional Criminal Justice in Post-Dictatorial and Post-Conflict Societies (Intersentia 2015) and various articles.
-Agata’s forthcoming monograph, Law, Visual Culture, and the Show Trial (Routledge Books) examines the dispensation of justice during communist rule in Albania, East Germany, and Poland and its reliance on legal propaganda, making the visual a fundamental part of the legitimacy of the law.
+Agata’s ongoing research interest in the dispensation of justice in the aftermath of WW2 in Central, East, and Southeast Europe is distinctly interdisciplinary and draws on archival work.
+Her monograph, Law, Visual Culture, and the Show Trial (Routledge Books) examines the dispensation of justice during communist rule in Albania, East Germany, and Poland and its reliance on legal propaganda through photographs, making the visual a fundamental part of the legitimacy of the law.

-In 2022, she was an IRH Honorary Fellow at the dynamic Institute for Research in the Humanities at the University of Wisconsin-Madison.
-Agata also has been awarded the competitive EHRI/Conny Kristel Fellowship at the Netherlands Institute of War, Holocaust and Genocide Studies (NIOD).
+In 2022, Agata was an IRH Honorary Fellow at the dynamic Institute for Research in the Humanities at the University of Wisconsin-Madison.
+She also has been awarded the competitive EHRI/Conny Kristel Fellowship at the Netherlands Institute of War, Holocaust and Genocide Studies (NIOD).
+She is a member of the outstanding research community at the Institute for Advanced Legal Studies (IALS) as an Associate Fellow.

 Agata is an enthusiastic and committed teacher.
 She has taught research-informed modules on topics that include genocide and war crimes.